BITSS/ACRE/docs/04-improve.md

 1. Identify the specific line or paragraph in the paper that describes the analytic step that is missing from the code (e.g., “We impute missing values to...” or “We estimate this regression using a bandwidth of...”).

 2. Identify the code file and the approximate line in the script where the analysis can be carried out.
-If no relevant code file is found, identify the location of the missing file relative to the steps in the [reproduction diagram](#diagram).
+If you cannot find the relevant code file, identify its location relative to the main folder using the the steps in the [reproduction diagram](#diagram).

 3. [Use the ACRE database](ADD LINK) to verify if previous attempts have been made to contact the authors about this issue.

 4. [Contact the authors](#tips-for-communication) and request the specific code files.

-5. If the authors don't respond, we encourage you to attempt to recreate the analysis using your own interpretation of the paper, and making explicit your assumptions when filling in any gaps.
+5. If step #4 does not work, we encourage you to attempt to recreate the analysis using your own interpretation of the paper, and making explicit your assumptions when filling in any gaps.

 ### Adding missing data cleaning code (+CC) {#cc}